zjunlp/KnowLM/README_EN.md

 - \[**June 2023**\] The project name has been changed from `CaMA` to `KnowLM`.
 - \[**June 2023**\] Release the first version of pre-trained weights and the LoRA weights.

+## Why it's called ZhiXi (智析)?
+In Chinese, "Zhi" (智) signifies intelligence, referencing the AI's advanced language understanding capabilities.
+"Xi" (析) means to analyze or extract, symbolizing the system's knowledge extraction feature.
+Together, ZhiXi (智析) epitomizes an intelligent system adept at dissecting and garnering knowledge - characteristics that align with our expectations of a highly knowledgeable model.

 ## Contents

 - [Cases](#1)